-SYNTAX: IDLE MODE: Run, Command
+SYNTAX : IDLE

 The IDLE statement forces the ASCII BASIC Module to cease all program execution activity until an ONTIME or ONPORT interrupt is generated.
-The programmer must insure that one of these interrupts is pending before executing an IDLE statement, otherwise the module will be IDLE forever.
+The programmer must insure that one of these interrupts is pending before executing an IDLE statement, otherwise the module is IDLE forever.

-Once the ONTIME or ONPORT interrupt is generated, the module will "break out" of the IDLE mode and will execute the interrupt service subroutine.
+Once the ONTIME or ONPORT interrupt is generated, the module breaks out of the IDLE mode and executes the interrupt service subroutine.
 When the RETI statement is encountered, program control returns to the statement following the IDLE statement.

-Example 0>10 TIME=0 : CLOCK1 : ONTIME 1, 100 0>20 IDLE : GOTO 20
+example 0>10 TIME=0 : CLOCK1 : ONTIME 1, 100

+0>20 IDLE: GOTO 20

-0>100 PRINT TIME\$, CR, 0>110 TIME=0 : ONTIME 1,100 0>120 RETI
+0>100 PRINT TIME\$, CR, 0>110 TIME=0 : ONTIME 1,100

+0>120 RETI